 F. In some cases, you may be required to submit an IRS tax return transcript.
 If you receive such a request from our office, there are three ways you can request this document.
-Most of these methods do not require the payment of a fee.
+These methods generally do not require a fee.